corvinyy/web-classes-college/README.md

 # 🔗 Web Dev Classes — Initial
 **`Learning FrontEnd in college`**

-✨ This repository contains my **web development** classes, where I document and organize everything I learn about FrontEnd.
+✨ This repository contains my **web development** classes from college, where I document and organize everything I learn about FrontEnd.

 ---